442-location-alarm/location-alarm/process.md

 ### Alarm
 Emily will be taking ownership of the Alarm component because it is connected with all of the other components and she is willing to coordinate with every member of the team.
 Joy will implement the enable and disable functions for Alarm since those two functions involve sending/removing notifications and she has experience with that.

+### LocationManager
+This component is prebuilt, but Joy will be using it to add/remove proximity alerts in the enable/disable functions of Alarm.

 ### GoogleMaps and GooglePlaces
 Maddie is taking ownership of the GoogleMaps and GooglePlaces components because she has had experience with the Google Maps API from an Android development class and is interested in taking it further to implement our location alarm.